William George Ward: Life

 In 1839 Ward became a writer for the British Critic, the organ of the Tractarian party, and he excited suspicion among the adherents of the party by his violent denunciations of the Anglican Church, to which he still belonged.
 In 1841 he urged the publication of the celebrated Tract 90, and wrote in defence of it.
 From that period Ward and his associates worked undisguisedly for union with the Roman Catholic Church, and in 1844 he published his Ideal of a Christian Church, in which he openly contended that the only hope for the Church of England lay in submission to the Church of Rome.
 This publication brought to a height the storm which had long been gathering.
-The University of Oxford was invited, on 13 February 1845, to condemn Tract 90, to censure the Ideal, and to deprive Ward from his degrees.
+The University of Oxford was invited, on 13 February 1845, to condemn Tract 90, to censure the Ideal, and to deprive Ward of his degrees.
 The two latter propositions were carried with Ward being deprived of his tutorship and Tract 90 only escaped censure by the non-placet of the proctors, Guillemard and Church.

 Ward left the Church of England in September 1845, and was followed by many others, including Newman himself.
 After his reception into the Catholic Church, Ward devoted himself to ethics, metaphysics and moral philosophy.
 After his conversion he married, and for a time had to struggle with poverty.
 But his circumstances slowly improved.
-In 1851 he became professor of moral philosophy at St Edmund's College, Ware, and the following year he was appointed to the chair of dogmatic theology.
+In 1851 he became a professor of moral philosophy at St Edmund's College, Ware, and the following year he was appointed to the chair of dogmatic theology.

 Dublin Review

-Ward wrote articles on free will, the philosophy of theism, on science, prayer and miracles for the Dublin Review.
+Ward wrote articles on free will, the philosophy of theism, and on science, prayer and miracles for the Dublin Review.
 In 1863 he became editor of the Dublin Review (1863–1878).
 He took over as editor in July 1863, deferring editorial decisions on politics, history, or literature to sub-editors.
 He was an opponent of Liberal Catholicism and defender of papal authority, and attacked the views of Charles Forbes René de Montalembert and Ignaz von Döllinger.
 He supported the promulgation of the dogma of Papal Infallibility in 1870.
 He also dealt with the condemnation of Pope Honorius I, carried on a controversial correspondence with John Stuart Mill, and took a leading part in the discussions of the Metaphysical Society.

+Ward died in July 1882 after a protracted illness, and was buried in the Isle of Wight.
+Cardinal Vaughan preached at the funeral.
+Alfred, Lord Tennyson, visiting the grave, was moved to recite verses by James Shirley to the effect that only moral worth is a treasure not taken away from us by death, and afterwards commemorated Ward with the memorial verses: